Katherine, Northern Territory: Leisure and entertainment

-Unique Indigenous music and dances are also important to the region.

 Sport

 The Katherine Sports Ground Complex, run by Katherine Town Council, is the main sporting facility and houses the Katherine Aquatic Centre including an olympic swimming pool, tennis club, four ovals (one with a pitch used for cricket and Australian rules football),a BMX track, a basketball court and rugby league and soccer fields.
 The complex also hosts equestrian sports and the Katherine and District Show Society.
 The town is also home to a nine-hole golf course, a fully equipped baseball diamond and a softball field.

-Australian rules football is popular in the region with several local clubs, Katherine, Katherine South, Eastside and Tindal football clubs competing in the Big Rivers Australian Football League (formerly the Katherine District Football League).
-Locally produced players include Andrew Mcleod, Brad Ottens, Keidean Coleman, Jed Anderson (AFL) and Alicia Janz (AFLW).
+Australian rules football is popular in the region with several local clubs, Katherine, Katherine South, Eastside, and Tindal football clubs competing in the Big Rivers Australian Football League (formerly the Katherine District Football League).